chatbottle/chatbottle-api/README.md

 `POST https://api.chatbottle.co/v1/updates/telegram/{bot-id}/?direction=in&token={your token}`

-ChatBottle expects [Update](https://core.telegram.org/bots/api#update) object as a body JSON.
+ChatBottle expects an [Update](https://core.telegram.org/bots/api#update) object as a body JSON.
 Just send it to ChatBottle when receive an update from Telegram.